 (A) Meteorological forcing data (HydroGFD, Berg et al, 2017) providing daily precipitation, and daily mean, minimum and maximum air temperature at 0.5x0.5 degrees for the period 1960-present (provider: SMHI);

-(WAS) World-Wide HYPE model setup which is a multi-basin, watershed-based semi-distributed hydrological model with a global coverage;
+(WAS) European and World-Wide HYPE model setup (E-HYPE and WW-HYPE respectively) which are multi-basin, watershed-based semi-distributed hydrological models with a pan-european and global coverage;

 (W) EO-based snow water equivalent and snow extent data for the period 1979-present and the regions Northern hemisphere and Europe (provider: ESA GlobSnow, EU FP7 CryoLand, Copernicus Global Land monitoring);